algotrade-research/scalping-strategy/README.md

 cd data/fc-data.py
 pip install -r requirements.txt
 ```

----

-# Data

-## Data Source

-- Historical market data of this project from 01/2023 to 04/2024 including OHLC (Open, High, Low, Close) prices, trading volumes (from Algotrade database), and the VN30 index values (from SSI fast connect data API).
-More detail of SSI API can be found [here](https://guide.ssi.com.vn/ssi-products/)
-- Data is sourced from reliable financial providers and stored as CSV format in data folder.

 # Implementation
 Tick based data is really noise and hard to develop the larger take profit strategy so I convert to 1 minute candle data for less noise and enhance more technical analysis.